maarten-pennings/6502/3eeprom/README.md

 This feature helps us a little bit: I have LEDs on the address lines, and they flicker during shifting.

 The other feature is the output stage.
 The 74194 has a buffer ("amplifier") that puts the output signal on the Q lines.
 This is known as 2-state output (namely low or high).
-The 74595 can disable the buffer via the nOE line, makig the Q-line high-impedance (the third state).
+The 74595 can disable the buffer via the nOE line, mankig the Q-line high-impedance (the third state).
 This would allow the outputs of two shift registers be tied together as long as at most one is enabled.
 We do not use this feature in the EEPROM programmer.